Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 such as connecting to a Quantum computer), 128 have 512 GB and 1376 have 256 GB of RAM.

+LUMI also has two smaller groups of nodes for interactive data analytics.
+8 of those nodes have two
+64-core Zen2/Rome CPUs with 4 TB of RAM per node, while 8 others have dual 64-core
+Zen2/Rome CPUs and 8 NVIDIA A40 GPUs for visualisation.
+Currently we are working on an Open OnDemand based service to make some fo those facilities available.
+Note though that these nodes are meant for a very specific use, so it is not that we will also be offering, e.g., GPU compute facilities on NVIDIA hardware, and that these are shared resources that should not be monopolised by a single user (so no hope to run an MPI job on 8 4TB nodes).

 LUMI also has a 7 PB flash based file system running the Lustre parallel file system.
 This system is often denoted as LUMI-F. The bandwidth of that system is 1740 GB/s.
 Note however that this is still a remote file system with a parallel file system on it, so do not expect that it will behave as the local SSD in your laptop.
-But that is also the topic of another session in this course.
+But that is
+also the topic of another session in this course.

 The main work storage is provided by 4 20 PB hard disk based Lustre file systems